-(i) As notified to Bursa Malaysia on 25 November 2020, the Company was notified on that date that a liquidation order was granted by Jilin Province City of Changchun Intermediate People's Court via a Civil Ruling and was served on Jilin Province Maxcourt Hotel Limited ("JPMHL") at its office address in Changchun, Jilin Province by Beijing Ding Yuen Group ("the Plaintiff") and Jilin Province Yangtze River Bankruptcy Liquidation Services Co.
+As notified to Bursa Malaysia on 25 November 2020, the Group was notified on that date that a liquidation order was granted by Jilin Province City of Changchun Intermediate People's Court via a Civil Ruling and was served on Jilin Province Maxcourt Hotel Ltd.("JPMHL") at its office address in Changchun, Jilin Province by Beijing Ding Yuen Group ("the Plaintiff").
+Jilin Province Yangtze River Bankruptcy Liquidation Services Co.
 Ltd was appointed as the administrator of JPMHL.
-Thus, the company has entered into involuntary liquidation.
+Thus, JPMHL had entered into involuntary liquidation and the Group had lost control over the subsidiary.